The biggest update this time isn't multi-root workspaces! Visual Studio Code 1.18 released!

 Multi-root workspaces have finally been released.

-To put it simply, it significantly changes the concept of workspaces defined in VSCode up until now.
-The previous structure was "directory (folder) = workspace", but now it is "directory ∈ workspace".
+To put it simply, this significantly changes the concept of workspaces as defined by VS Code until now.
+Previously, "directory (folder) = workspace" changed to "directory ∈ workspace".

-Until now, you could only open one directory per window, so if you wanted to open another directory, you had to open another window.
+Previously, you could only open one directory per window, so to open another directory, you had to open yet another window.

-This might be fine if the two directories contained completely unrelated information, but if you plan to use them permanently, the hassle of opening a new window every time can be a problem.
+This might be acceptable if the two directories contain completely unrelated information, but if you plan to use them permanently, opening a new window every time becomes a hassle.

-In such cases, you can quickly create a multi-root workspace to solve the problem in one go.
+In such cases, creating a multi-root workspace solves the problem in one go.

 When you create a multi-root workspace, a file like "test.code-workspace" is created.

-This file contains information about the directories included in the multi-root workspace, such as a JSON file.
+This file is a JSON file that stores information about the directories included in the multi-root workspace.

 If you want to open a multi-root workspace in VSCode, you can easily do so by double-clicking this code-workspace file